Student Poll Worker Applications

-Thank you to all of our civic-minded Cobb County community servants who have expressed an interest in becoming poll workers.
-We have currently received thousands of applications to staff the polls as poll workers for the November Election and are no longer accepting applications at this time.
+Thank you to all of our civic-minded Cobb County community servants who have expressed an interest in becoming Election Day Poll Workers.
+Applications will be accepted and information placed in our database, however not all applicants will be interviewed or hired until we have a need.
+Applicants will be called and interviewed prior to an election if new workers are needed for that election.
 If you have already placed an application with us, the application will remain in our database for future elections as needed.
 You do not need to reapply.

 With Grateful Hearts,

 Complete this application, and hit submit.
 You may also request a poll worker application by emailing [email protected] or contacting us at (770) 528-2581.